Skip to main content

 Modern technologies like digitally connected devices (and broadly, the Internet of Things or “IoT”) have been integrated into every facet of modern life — personal, professional and societal.
 Along with this proliferation of advanced IoT devices comes increased cyber security risks for individuals, businesses and governments.

 Because of this, cyber security professionals are in high demand.
-The online Master of Business Administration (MBA) with a concentration in Cyber Security Management from St. Thomas University (STU) is designed for professionals pursuing leadership roles in this burgeoning field.
+The online Master of Business Administration (MBA) with a specialization in Cyber Security Management from St. Thomas University (STU) is designed for professionals pursuing leadership roles in this burgeoning field.

 These professionals must be experts regarding cutting-edge technologies used in cyber security.
 STU’s MBA in Cyber Security Management program helps students develop this expertise by examining innovative technologies used by cyber security professionals and malicious cybercriminals alike.
 Artificial intelligence (AI) is at the forefront among these innovations, central to today’s most advanced cyber security systems and programs.